-Why would you change the weight of a real server?
-Say you had a 4 core Xeon web server and a single core Celeron web server, you could increase the weight of the Xeon based server so that it took more of the load.
+Why would you change the weight of a Real Server?
+If you had a 4 core Xeon web server and a single core Celeron web server, you could increase the weight of the Xeon based server so that it handled more of the load.